Come The Revolution

 “A year at North Texas State,” I replied.
 “Planning to finish on GI Bill.”

 “All right!
 We’ll talk.
-Let’s get you a place to stay, Smitty; then you can check in with Personnel.”
+Let’s get you a place to stay, Smitty.
+Then you can check in with Personnel.”

 “Any chance of getting some sleep?”
 I asked.

 He rose and motioned for me to follow.
 We walked down the main hall between cubicles with dark drapes for doors.
 With a flourish, he opened a curtain.
 “Hill.
-Here’s Smitty, your new roomie.
+Here’s Smith, your new roomie.
 You good with that?”

 An unembodied voice replied, “It’s cool.”